 The sexual part of my intimacy complexity does not stop there.
 It is also in my porn viewing and sexual fantasies.

 These complexities are also prevalent in the porn industry with the terms “gay-for-pay" and occasionally “straight-for-pay".
-Terminologies that I have vehemently fought against as making marketing tools of.
-For making it seem that money is the sole motivator to express a sexual attraction to one’s gender lessens the beauty of the sex.
+Terminologies that I have vehemently fought against as they are making marketing tools of.
+For it makes it seem that money is the sole motivator to express a sexual attraction to one’s gender.
+It lessens the beauty of sex.

-The reason these genres exist is because when it comes to sex, and our individual sexuality, regardless of our color or ethnic background.
-Many of us across the globe are not taught to use our words to express our sexual or romantic selves.
-Even I had to confess to that of myself at the beginning of this article.
-And that lack of wording has led to the controversies others and myself have been involved in because of use of terms like “gay-for-pay" and “straight-for-pay".
+These genres exist because when it comes to sex, and our individual sexuality, regardless of our color or ethnic background, many of us across the globe are not taught to use our words.
+Words to express our sexual or romantic selves.
+Even I had to confess that to myself at the beginning of this article.
+And that lack of wording has led to the controversies others and myself have been involved in, because of use of terms like “gay-for-pay" and “straight-for-pay".

 The point of my revealing all that I have about my intimacy complexity is that I am unapologetic about it.
 With every article, talk, interview, and social media post thus far and beyond, I hope to inspire you to do the same.
 As I strive to be honest about that complexity, to myself, and to anyone I get involved with.
 For our sexual and romantic complexities are a 2-way street of communication.

 We must often use our words in great detail to explain them.
-Staying clear of the abbreviating of terms that has become the language of today that causes many misunderstandings.
+Staying clear of the abbreviating terms that has become the language of today, causes many misunderstandings.
 In return, our partner(s) must be willing to actually listen and take in every last bit of those details.
-From the words, we say on the surface, as well as those underlying the words on the surface.
+From the words, we say on the surface, as well as those underlying words on the surface.

 As long as that complexity does no physical, mental, or emotional harm to myself, my sex partners, or voyeurs (if I’m an exhibitionist about it), then I have nothing to be ashamed of.
 Therefore, nothing to apologize for.
 And as long as you practice that same honesty, neither should you.